All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 575 (Manga), Episode 484 (Anime)

 One of the criminals given a life sentence in Level 6 of Impel Down.
-True to his name, Vasco Shot is often seen drinking from a gourd he always carries, and appears to be always drunk.
+True to his name, Vasco Shot is often seen drinking from a gourd he always carries, and appears to perpetually drunk.
 He is freed by Blackbeard and is currently the Titanic Captain of the crew's eighth ship.

 - The Alcoholic: Vasco Shot has only been shown drunk so far, and even asks to invade a city when he's running out of booze.
 They don't call him the Heavy Drinker for nothing.